 Despite the importance of bilingualism and the increasing linguistic diversity within the US, many assume that speaking one language is the norm.
 Some worry that children will be confused by exposure to multiple languages, that language switching indicates pathology, and that the diversity associated with multilingualism undermines effective school instruction.
 Recent behavioral and neuroscience research demonstrates that bilingualism may change minds and brains to be more open to learning, more cognitively flexible, and more resistant to cognitive decline.
 This research reveals neuroplasticity that requires that we change assumptions about language learning.
 The evidence on bilingualism holds the promise to change attitudes towards child rearing, educational policy, immigration, and healthy aging.
 Yet there is a disconnect between the basic science and its application to learning environments.
 The goal of this project is to begin to translate the new research findings on the behavior and neuroscience of language learning to inform practice.

-In this NSF funded PIRE project the Center for Language Science at Pennsylvania State University and Judy Kroll’s lab at the University of California-Riverside will, starting in April, 2016, partner with colleagues in Europe, Asia, Latin America, and in the US, to create a network that enables research in contexts where the form of language learning and language contact differ from the environments that have typically informed research to date.
-Part of the PIRE grant will be transferred to UCR where there will be opportunities for graduate and undergraduate students to travel abroad to conduct research.
+In this NSF funded PIRE project the Center for Language Science at Pennsylvania State University and Judy Kroll’s lab at the University of California-Irvine will partner with colleagues in Europe, Asia, Latin America, and in the US, to create a network that enables research in contexts where the form of language learning and language contact differ from the environments that have typically informed research to date.
+Part of the PIRE grant will be transferred to UCI where there will be opportunities for graduate and undergraduate students to travel abroad to conduct research.
 For information on the existing PIRE project at Penn State see http://www.psu.edu/dept/cls/pire/.
-A new UCR PIRE website will be launched later this fall.
+A new UCI PIRE website will be launched later this fall.
 For more information you may contact the PIRE Program Coordinator.

 Prediction in language processing: Bilingualism, aging, and cognitive control